Boussau/boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/index.md

 {% endfigcaption %}
 {% endfigure %}

 What's going on here?
-Why would branch-length parameters by multimodal, but substitution-model parameters unimodal?
+Why would branch-length parameters be multimodal, but substitution-model parameters unimodal?

 `Tracer` only lets us inspect traces for simple numerical parameters, not the tree itself.
 Given that we know the tree topology is often the most difficult parameter in our model, we should be skeptical that nice Tracer results mean our MCMC worked!